OWASP/www-project-fiasse/index.md

 ---

-The Framework for Integrating Application Security into Software Engineering (FIASSE) project aims to address the persistent challenges in application security (AppSec) by fostering a developer-centric paradigm.
-Current issues include slow progress in enhancing software security, friction between AppSec and Development teams, and the inefficacy of simply "shifting left" without foundational changes.
-The rise of AI-driven code generation further necessitates a robust framework to ensure new code is inherently securable.
+The Framework for Integrating Application Security into Software Engineering (FIASSE) is a vendor-neutral approach to embedding security directly into the software engineering discipline.
+FIASSE addresses persistent challenges—such as slow progress in AppSec, friction between security and development, and the limitations of “shift left” — by focusing on a developer-centric, collaborative model.
+With the rise of AI-generated code, it is more important than ever to develop a framework that ensures that new software is inherently securable.
+One that can govern developers and code assistants.
+Best practices alone are not enough; developers must be allowed the integrity of the timebox and security must be given the 'paved roads' it needs to be effective.

-The FIASSE project will develop and promote the Securable Software Engineering Model (SSEM), designed to highlight security principles in the software engineering discipline.
-The project will develop a common design language, based on established software engineering terms.
-It will focus on inherent attributes of code and software architecture (Maintainability, Trustworthiness, Reliability) that contribute to security.
-This approach empowers developers to build securable software as a natural part of their discipline, without requiring them to become penetration testing experts or think like attackers.
-The project will produce specifications, guidance, and educational materials to facilitate the adoption of the framework.
+FIASSE introduces the Securable Software Engineering Model (SSEM), which uses established engineering terms to define the core attributes of securable software: Maintainability, Trustworthiness, and Reliability.
+This model enables developers to build software that is easier to analyze, modify, and test for security, without requiring them to adopt a adversarial mindset.
+By aligning security with the realities of software development, FIASSE helps teams create systems that are resilient and adaptable, supporting both business objectives and secure outcomes.

 ### Road Map

 - [x] Establishment of project governance and contribution guidelines.
 - [ ] Formal publication of FIASSE and SSEM specifications, including their core attributes and integration strategies.
+- [ ] Use feedback to refine the framework and its components.
 - [ ] Development of an SSEM Primer/Introduction Guide to help software engineers understand the model and its application.
 - [ ] For Application Security practitioners, create a guide on how to use and teach FIASSE.
 - [ ] Collection of SSEM adoption use cases or patterns to illustrate practical applications and benefits.